1dmahesh/Python-Projects/README.md

 1. **Calculator** - it's a simple calculator app in which you can add, subtract, multiply, and divide.

-    To run this app first clone the repo and go to the project folder, in which you will see a file name calculator.py.(This is our program)
+    To run this app first clone the repo and go to the project-list folder, in which you will see a file name calculator.py.(This is our program)

       **Windows/WSL** ===> ```pye.exe Calculator.py.py```